nmaswood/sisu-data-project/README.md

 __if you uncomment the tests for `medium-large/large` files in `test_strategy` tests will take a very long time to run.__

 `pytest sisu/tests`

+For example:

+`python3 sisu/main.py --file_1 sisu/tests/data/medium-large-same-0.lst --file_2 sisu/tests/data/medium-large-same-1.lst --mem_limit 25`

 ## Running

 `python3 sisu/main.py --file_one XYZ --file_two ABC --mem_limit 123`

+## Notes

 When `mem_limit` exceeds file size things slow down considerably.
 Probably as to be expected...

 If I worked on this more, two things I would do:

-    * find a way to improve performance of `SpillableHash`
+* find a way to improve performance of `SpillableHash`.
+I think in retrospect this was the design decesion that adversely effected performance the most.
+I believe other implementations of hash join iterate over the data multiple times to get around having to spill values to disk and, without trying it, I think that may be a better way.
 * Use gridsearch to find optimal values for allocating/tuning memory. i.e. (see `determine_memory` functions in `strategy.py`

-#TODO

 ## Problem